HAZberi/coding-problems-js/ALGO-Sorting/sorting.md

 ### Bubble Sort

-- For each pass select the lowest value and assign to a key/index.
+- For each pass select the current element.
 - Start the inner loop with next element.(_Note: One of many techniques_)
 - Do a basic swap when current element is greater than the next element.(_Note: One of many techniques_)
 - Number of Passes = (Length of Array) - 1.